No worries. It happens. It's not a bad thing. Hardly.

 But I need something to replace it as uh, a'-no way am I gonna peer into that creepy utility closet every time I'm in the laundry room.
 No siree.
 And the door ain't going back on.
 Nope.

-Plus maybe this'll be my dip over the edge into some actionable steps to improve that wee room rather than maniacally pondering it and getting frustrated and bitter and mad and stomping off.
+Plus maybe this'll be my dip over the edge into some actionable steps to improve that wee room rather than pondering it and getting frustrated and bitter and mad and stomping off.

 A while back I stumbled across a woman's creations online whom I am unable to relocate who does these large boho dip dyed wall hangings.
 Super sharp.
 Though, should you type "dyed wall hanging" into a search engine, golly, be prepared.
 It's hardly an original concept.
 Did I get the whom and who right?